 You are stumbling in the dark, blind to the Way.

-Is blind to the faults of the world.
+You are blind to the faults of the world.

-This fault-finding itself is a fault.
+Your fault-finding itself is a fault.

-Others’ faults I do not fault;
+Others’ faults I do not judge;

-Stretch out both legs and lie down.
+Stretch out your legs and lie down.

 If you hope to teach and transform others,